 Normal Function

 The JPH3 gene provides instructions for making a protein called junctophilin-3, which is found primarily in the brain.
-Although the exact function of this protein is unclear, researchers believe that it plays a role in the formation of a structure called the junctional membrane complex.
-This complex connects certain channels inside cells with other channels at the cell surface.
-The junctional membrane complex appears to be involved in the release of charged calcium atoms (calcium ions), which are critical for transmitting signals within cells.
+Research shows that junctophilin-3 plays a role in the formation of a structure called the junctional membrane complex.
+This complex acts as a link between the inside of the cell and the outside of the cell.
+Specifically, it connects certain channels on the surface of a cell compartment called the endoplasmic reticulum with other channels at the cell surface.
+The junctional membrane complex appears to be involved in transmitting signals after these channels release of charged calcium atoms (calcium ions).
 As part of the junctional membrane complex, junctophilin-3 is probably involved in signaling within and between nerve cells (neurons) in the brain.

 One region of the JPH3 gene contains a particular DNA segment known as a CAG/CTG trinucleotide repeat.
 This segment is made up of a series of three DNA building blocks (nucleotides) that appear multiple times in a row.
 Normally, the CAG/CTG segment is repeated 6 to 28 times within the gene.